billythedummy/simpledex/README.md

 - Complexity moved off-chain means more work off-chain.
 For example, to visualize an orderbook, you would need to `getProgramAccounts()` and filter by mints, and then aggregate those together.
 - Live updates are a little more complicated.
 Instead of simply opening a websocket to listen for changes to a central orderbook account, you need to listen to program logs and update a locally cached state accordingly.
-- Intense order-matching competition can lead to flooding of chain with failed match transactions(?)
+- Intense order-matching competition can lead to flooding of chain with failed match transactions

 ## Accounts